welshk91/Pheme/README.md

         * `content` : `The unformatted content of the article, where available.
 This is truncated to 260 chars for Developer plan users.`
 * The app no longer will retrieve new articles.
     * The free Developer plan also limits how many times you can ping the server (1000 requests/day).
+* I can't search for articles older than a month.
+Why?
+    * The free Developer plan limits how far back the app can search for articles.

 License
 -------